kube-vip/kube-vip/README.md

 When the **vip** moves from one host to another any host that has been using the **vip** will retain the previous `vip <-> MAC address` mapping until the ARP (Address resolution protocol) expires the old entry (typically 30 seconds) and retrieves a new `vip <-> MAC` mapping.
 This can be improved using Gratuitous ARP broadcasts (when enabled), this is detailed below.

 ### ARP

 (Optional) The `kube-vip` can be configured to broadcast a [gratuitous arp](https://wiki.wireshark.org/Gratuitous_ARP) that will typically immediately notify all local hosts that the `vip <-> MAC` has changed.

+### Load Balancing

+Each node in teh cluster can act as a load balancer, but also each VIP can be its own load balancer.
+This provides various architectural options to how your cluster is designed.

+#### Per Node LB

+*PROS*
+- Simple and doesn't require a tear-up/tear-down approach *CONS*
+- Wasted LB instances that aren't being used
+- Require a seperate port to the service being load balanced

+## VIP LB

+*PROS*
+- The VIP can use the same port as the underlying service without conflicting on the port *CONS*
+- Requires `kube-vip` to manage stopping and starting of LB services every election
+- Slightly complex design

 ## Usage